This page is divided into the following sections:

 from 3M Unitek and Spring Caps from Comfort Solutions Inc.

 Xbow 2017: We have switched from headgear tubes to .036 X .072 sheaths.
 The "L" pins are made from .036 ball clasps with annealed ends.
-This has resulted in fewer sores on the cheeks because the springs are closer to the teeth.
 My favorite pushrod is still a 25mm with a bayonet bend.

 RME X 6:"Maxillary Transverse/Anterio-Posterior Expansion Appliance (Max TAP)"